-Entry View: This 18th century carriage house has been restored and repurposed as an antiques gallery and architectural studio.
+The ground floor of this restored 18th century carriage house has been repurposed as an antiques gallery.

 North View: The use of copper on the eaves reflects an old New England solution for shedding snow and ice.

 The deep bronze exterior color contrasts with the lush landscape.